 This program is open to full-time UBC students who have successfully completed 75 undergraduate credits, or enrolled in a graduate program at UBC.
 While some experience with coding (e.g., Python, R) and/or statistical background is helpful to your application, we welcome applications from students from all backgrounds--including those from the social sciences and the arts.
 Prior to the start of the program, we will offer optional technical training to better prepare students who come from a non-technical background.

-To submit an application, please complete the application form, provide unofficial transcripts, and include your latest CV.
-The last day to submit an application is February 22, 2019.
-Short-listed applicants will be invited for interviews in early March 2019 and offers will be made shortly thereafter.
+To submit an application, please complete the online application form, provide unofficial transcripts, and include your latest CV.
+The last day to submit an application is February 28, 2021.
+Short-listed applicants will be invited for interviews in early March 2021 and offers will be made shortly thereafter.

 For questions about this program, email firstname.lastname@example.org.